Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Public States and Observations

+We envision an alternative construction of the TB-DAG in which, instead of picking a connected component of $G[O]$ ({\em i.e.,} a public observation), the environment picks a public state $P$ intersecting with $O$ and transitions to $P \cap O$.
+We will call this version the {\em public state TB-DAG}.

+Our first result is that the TB-DAG can never be too much larger than the public state TB-DAG:

+\begin{proposition} Let $N$ and $N'$ be the number of nodes in the TB-DAG and public state TB-DAG respectively.
+Then $N \le 2p N'$, where $p$ is the largest size (in number of nodes) of any belief in the public state TB-DAG. \end{proposition}

+Thus, using public observations is never much worse than using public states---and, in practice, it is almost always {\em better}.
+In the remainder of the section, we will discuss why we strictly prefer using public observations, from both conceptual and theoretical perspectives.

-First, using public observations removes the need to pre-{\em inflate} the information partition of a team.
-Inflation~\cite{Kaneko95:Behavior} is a process that breaks up an information set $I$ into two information sets $I = I_1 \sqcup I_2$ if no pure strategy of the team can simultaneously play to a node in $I_1$ and a node in $I_2$.
-This leaves the strategy space of the team unchanged.
-However, inflation can lead to the break-up of public states.
-This is why \citet{Zhang22:Team} specify that inflation should be done as a preprocessing step.
-Our construction, however, removes the need for this step: \begin{proposition} Inflation does not affect the team belief DAG. \end{proposition}
+First, using public observations removes the need to \emph{inflate} the information partition of the team before the new representation can be constructed. {\em Complete inflation}~\cite{Kaneko95:Behavior}, which we simply call {\em inflation} for short, is an algorithm that splits an infoset $I$ into two infosets $I = I_1 \sqcup I_2$ if no pure strategy of the team can simultaneously play to a node in $I_1$ and a node in $I_2$, and repeats this process until no more such splits are possible.
+This preserves strategic equivalence.
+However, inflation can lead to the break-up of public states, in turn resulting in a reduction in the public state TB-DAG size.